Marcos-afk/challenge-tests/README.md

 Users

 - [x] Should be able to create a new user
-- [o] Should be not able to create a new user, email already exists
+- [x] Should be not able to create a new user, email already exists
 - [o] should be able to create a new session
 - [o] Should be not able to create a new session, invalid email
 - [o] Should be not able to create a new session, invalid password